CarolinaYo/workday-scheduler-cy/README.md

 ##  APPLICATION PREVIEW
 ![Start page](asset/dayplanner1.gif)

+## STEPS

 ### 1. User is presented with start page that display the current day and date.
 ### 2. Then user can input descriptions and their activity of the day on the appropriate time slot.

 * The scheduler's time block is color coded to represent the time that has past, at present and future.

-### 3. User can save and record their planner by clicking the save button and will be displayed again on the next session.
+### 3. User can save details and descriptions typed in the planner.
+Details and descriptions saved will be displayed on user's next session.
 ![Start page](asset/dayplanner1.PNG)